MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_rm_cp_3d.rst

             End depth [m].
 This parameter sets the upper bound of the vertical cut.
 Note depth is a positive number (it is 0 at the surface and increases towards the ocean floor).
         **exportDataFlag: boolean, default: False**
           If True, the graph data points are stored on the local machine.
 The export path and file format are set by the `APIs parameters`_.

-..COMMENT: I think the hyperlike above should direct the user to the API methods page instead.

         **levels: int, default: 0**
           Number of contour levels.
 If 0, regional maps are generated (no contour lines).
 Currently, contour plots are only supported by plotly visualization library.
         **surface3D: boolean, default: False**